drewkramer/drew-hugo/site/content/about.md

 {{% about-hero image="https://res.cloudinary.com/drewkramer/image/upload/v1537372347/drewkramer/dk-hero.jpg" image-alt="Drew Kramer" %}}

 # Hello, <br>I'm Drew.
-I am a self-taught front-end designer from the Philadelphia/Central Pennsylvania area.
+I am a front-end designer from Los Angeles, CA – currently at <a href="https://www.servicetitan.com" target="_blank">Service Titan</a>.
 After going to school for teaching technology, and a short stint in the public school system, I pursued design, which was a passion of mine since I was younger.
 Since then I've been priveleged with a variety of design & development opportunities such as marketing agencies, e-commerce, freelance, and a software start-up for 6+ years.
 I love Jesus, my incredibly beautiful wife Bethany, drums, tennis, well-designed technology, and black coffee.

 {{% /about-hero %}}